 Figures should be supplied in an electronic format at a suitable size for printing with the following resolutions: 600 dots per inch (dpi) for line drawings and combinations; 300 dpi for greyscale and colour.
-Please ensure that the prepared electronic image files print at a legible size and are of a high quality for publication.
+Please ensure that the prepared electronic image files print at a legible size and are of a high quality for print publication.

 These should be of good quality and preferably supplied as digital images – saved as .jpg, .tif or .gif files, scanned at 300 dpi at around 6×4 inches in size.
 If appropriate, please indicate where the picture may be cropped.
 Where appropriate please include a caption.

 The Contributor should supply their full name, qualifications, post held, institution and a short bio-data (approx 50 words), detailing areas of professional interest, publications, previous posts.
 The contributor should also supply a head and shoulders photograph of themselves.
 Again these should be of reasonable quality.
-Authors are responsible for disclosing all financial and personal relationships between themselves and others that might bias their work.
-To prevent ambiguity, any possible conflict of interest, financial or otherwise, related to the submitted article must be clearly indicated on the manuscript.

 All manuscripts will undergo some editorial modification, so it is important to check proofs carefully.
 PDF page proofs will be sent via e-mail to the corresponding author for checking.
 To avoid delays in publication, proofs should be checked and returned within 48 hours.
 Corrections should be returned by annotated PDF or e-mail.